tangentsoft/libtabula/README-Visual-C++.txt

-    The easy way is to install Bakefile (http://bakefile.org/), change the value of the MYSQL_WIN_DIR variable near the top of mysql++.bkl in the top level of the Libtabula++ source tree, and run rebake.bat.
+    The easy way is to install Bakefile (http://bakefile.org/), change the value of the MYSQL_WIN_DIR variable near the top of libtabula.bkl in the top level of the libtabula source tree, and run rebake.bat.
 This will rebuild all of the project files for you, using the new Libtabula path in all the many places it's needed.
+The easy way is to install Bakefile (http://bakefile.org/), change the value of the MYSQL_WIN_DIR variable near the top of libtabula.bkl in the top level of the libtabula source tree, and run rebake.bat.
+This will rebuild all of the project files for you, using the new Libtabula path in all the many places it's needed.

 Building the Library and Example Programs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    You must build both the Debug and Release versions of the library,
+    You must build both the Debug and Release versions of the
-    because a release build of your program won't work with a Debug
+    library, because a release build of your program won't work with
-    version of the Libtabula++ DLL.
-These DLLs get different names, so
+    a Debug version of the libtabula DLL.
+These DLLs get different
-    you can install them in the same directory if needed: mysqlpp_d.dll
+    names, so you can install them in the same directory if needed:
-    for the Debug version, and mysqlpp.dll for the Release version.
+    libtabula_d.dll for the Debug version, and libtabula.dll for the
+    Release version.

     With the library built, run at least the resetdb and simple1
     examples to ensure that the library is working correctly.